 If you are serious about your game plan, play in tournaments or competitive matches take a moment to jot your answers down into your mind or piece of paper… if you do that you are likely to find how much you can improve your play with just some simple adjustments without taking any classes or clinics.

-The overlying goal I set for my partner (Susan) and myself is simple: Practice, Drill, Warm-Up as you are playing a real game…or to state it better: Practice with a Purpose.
+The overlying goal set for my partner and myself is simple: Practice, Drill, Warm-Up as you are playing a real game or to state it better: Practice with a Purpose.

 (At the end of this paper is a summarization.)